qmk/qmk_firmware/keyboards/blaster75/readme.md

 * Hardware Supported : Blaster 75
 * Hardware Availability : Currently under Development

+## How to enter Bootloader Mode

+Enter the bootloader in 3 ways:

+* **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard.
+We strongly recommend this method.
+If the PCB is not soldered with switches at the moment, use anything that's metal (twizzers for example) to short the (0,0) key (ESC in our PCB) while plugging the USB.

+* **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
+* **Keycode in layout**: Press the key mapped to `RESET` if it is available

 Make example for this keyboard (after setting up your build environment):

     make blaster75:default